FabrahamIV/learning-repository/README.md

 # learning-repository
 This repository create at 10 Nov 2025 for me to learn how to create web app from udemy course

-(10 Nov 2025) Update from my local computer
+Update from my local computer
+So this is test second update from git